BNNorman/ArUco_ArenaManager/README.md

 Each pixelbot will also have a unique ArUco marker.

-At the start of the AreanaManager.py program the bases and robots are identified and each bot is assigned to a 'team' and base.
-The pixelbots are then sent MQTT messages to tell them where the home base and they are expected to find there way there using a 'pythonish' program loaded into the bots.
+There is a seperate marker to aid for compensation for camera to arena distance, which is used for detecting a ball.

-Provision is made for a ball (also identified by an ArUco marker)
+At the start of the AreanaManager.py program the bases and robots are identified and each bot is randomly assigned to a 'team' and base.
+The pixelbots are then sent MQTT messages to tell them where the home base is and they are expected to find there way there using a 'pythonish' program loaded into the bots.

 The ArenaManager.py will transmit current co-ordinates of the pixelbots and the ball.
 It is upto the pythonish program, in each pixelbot, to get the ball into the opponents 'net' - basically the opponent base line.